Have you ever tried to lose weight and failed?

 Sadly, there haven’t been a variety of safe and effective medications to manage chronic weight issues, and those that exist have severe side effects.
 The Food and Drug Administration (FDA) has removed them from the market.

-In June 2021, the FDA approved semaglutide (Wegovy), the under-the-skin injection for chronic weight management.
+In June 2021, the FDA approved semaglutide (Wegovy), an under-the-skin injection for chronic weight management.

 Wegovy has been the first weight loss medication approved since 2014.
 It works differently from other weight loss drugs to help people reach their weight loss goals.